xrdocs/cloud-scale-networking/_tutorials/bgp-evpn-configuration-ncs-5500-part-3.md

 So far, we have configured local bridging on the Leafs and connected them to the hosts for vlan 10 tagged data.
 We verified that the local bridging and attachment circuits are ‘up’.
 In order for Host-1 to communicate to Host-5 via layer-2, we need to configure layer-2 stretch/service between the Leafs to which Hosts are connected.

-The layer-2 service/stretch across the Leafs is achieved by configuring EVPN EVI (EVPN Instance).
+The layer-2 service/stretch across the Leafs is offered by configuring EVPN EVI (EVPN Instance).
 EVI allows the layer-2 to be stretched via MP-BGP EVPN control-plane across multiple participating Leafs/PEs.
 An EVI is configured on a per layer-2 bridge basis across Leafs/PEs.
 Each EVI has a unique route distinguisher and one or more route targets.

 For Layer-2 VPN use case, we are stretching the layer-2 between Leaf-1, Leaf-2 and Leaf-5.
 Therefore, we will provision Layer-2 VPN service by configure EVI on all three leafs.